 - Any and all outside locations; or any other Simpson facility unless specifically designated in an approved event registration form.

-- Kresge Hall, Barker Hall, Buxton Hall, Picken Hall, Clinton East Apartments, and Station Square Apartments are substance-free living areas.
+Kresge Hall, Barker Hall, Buxton Hall, Picken Hall, theme houses, and Station Square Apartments are substance-free living areas.
 Alcohol is not allowed in those residence halls or apartments.
 This includes empty containers and items that lead to an “assumption of consumption.”
 Other buildings may be designated alcohol-free if repetitive issues relating to alcohol are present.
 By chapter policy, all sororities are alcohol-free.

 III.
 Behavioral Expectations

 - Any use of alcohol which endangers the welfare of self and/or others or which results in offensive behavior or disorderly conduct is unacceptable to the community and will be subject to disciplinary action.

 - Due to the goals and purposes of the academic community, drunken behavior/intoxication, which is disrespectful, disruptive and potentially harmful, is not acceptable on campus or at College-sponsored events.
 Drunken behavior/intoxication is defined as observed loss of mental or physical coordination as a result of the consumption of alcoholic beverages.
 Persons who have consumed alcohol off-campus are expected to return to their rooms in an orderly manner.